 The Thresher encourages authorship to be limited to one person.
 Submissions from an organization or club will typically not be permitted.
 Individuals from the same organization may co-write a piece.
 Opinions may not serve as advertisements for an organization, event or project.
 The primary call to action may not involve personal or organizational benefit, such as class credit or attendance at an organizational event.

-Opinions may not be shared or reviewed by anyone other than the author(s) and editors at the Thresher after submission and prior to publication without permission from the Opinion Editor.
-Specifically, the Thresher will typically not grant extra time for external review of opinions after submission.
+Opinions may not be shared or reviewed by anyone other than the author(s) and editors at the Thresher after submission and prior to publication without permission from the opinion editor.

-Any exemptions to the above policy are up to the discretion of opinion editor.
+Any exemptions to the above policy are up to the discretion of the opinion editor, who also reserves the right to make final stylistic decisions.
 The editorial board reserves the right to not publish opinion pieces that fail to comply with our policies or standards.